-The overall temporal and thermal resolution contained in multikinetic AFT data is influenced by multiple factors such as, the amount and distribution of the data (i.e., if the majority of the data are contained in one population versus distributed more equally), thermal history (i.e., the magnitude and sequence of heating-cooling events), and 385 kinetics (i.e., the range of temperature sensitivity).
+The overall temporal and thermal resolution contained in multikinetic AFT data is influenced by multiple factors such as, the amount and distribution of the data (i.e., if most of the data are contained in one population versus distributed more equally), thermal history (i.e., the magnitude and sequence of heating-cooling events), and kinetics (i.e., the range of temperature sensitivity).
 A greater number of different kinetic groups are sensitive to an expanded t-T range than a single population.
-However, the ability to recover thermal history information depends on the details of the thermal history; if maximum temperatures occur late in the history then previous events are thermally overprinted and the early history is obscured or erased entirely.
-We intentionally use an ideal synthetic

-- 390 dataset with well-defined kinetic populations that have an equal distribution of data across all populations.
+However, the ability to recover thermal history information depends on the details of the thermal history; if maximum temperatures occur late in the history, then previous events are thermally overprinted, and the early history is obscured or erased entirely.
+We intentionally used an ideal synthetic dataset with well-defined kinetic populations that have an equal distribution of data across all populations.
 Natural populations may have an uneven distribution of grains and therefore populations that contain the most data will best resolve distinct parts of the thermal history.
 Our QTQt inversions demonstrate the ability of these data to inform t-T modelling in the context of variable kinetics and different modeller assumptions.
-The similarity between Expected models that do and do not require paths to pass through explicit t-T boxes (e.g., Fig. 3a-c) is informative for general - 395 modelling practices using Bayesian methods.
+The similarity between Expected models that do and do not require paths to pass through explicit t-T boxes (e.g., Fig. 3a-c) is informative for general modelling practices using Bayesian inversion methods.
 This tells us that the multikinetic data being inverted have enough sensitivity to resolve the general t-T history without necessarily requiring explicit conditions imposed on the t-T search.
 This is perhaps unexpected, as the Bayesian sampling implemented by QTQt generally favours simpler models over complex ones, which is a possible deterrent for users investigating deep-time thermal histories (McDannell and Flowers, 2020).
-However, this should not preclude the use of QTQt for deep-time problems, as the - 400 addition of thermochronological data augments inferences regarding thermal-history complexity.
+However, this should not preclude the use of QTQt for deep-time problems, as the addition of thermochronological data augments inferences regarding thermal-history complexity.

-However, enforcing constraints while utilizing fewer chronometers and ignoring data complexity or multikinetic trends are detrimental to obtaining accurate t-T solutions.
+However, enforcing constraints do not provide a remedy if AFT kinetic relationships are ignored.
 The main region of t-T space that proved difficult to resolve in all models was the prolonged periods at low temperature.
-This was anticipated since the kinetic models

-- 405 and chronometers themselves are rather insensitive to temperatures < 50°C. The EX model may define an envelope that seems consistent with the known true history (Fig. 3a-c), however this does not take into account the form of individual thermal histories that may be inconsistent with the true history.
+This was anticipated since the kinetic models and chronometers themselves are rather insensitive to temperatures < 50°C. The EX model may define an envelope that seems consistent with the known true history (Fig. 3a-c), however this does not take into account the form of individual thermal histories that may be inconsistent with the true history.
 There were individual paths that were more similar to the true history for these three simulations, yet they were considered lower relative (posterior) probability due to constraint box placement.
-We may expect this compromise between accuracy (i.e., closer to the - 410 true solution) and precision (i.e., greater certainty) because subsequent heating event(s) erase t-T information and the earlier or older, low-temperature parts of the history will be less and less resolvable with additional reheating and thus may require constraint boxes to focus the t-T search.
+We may expect this compromise between accuracy (i.e., closer to the true solution) and precision (i.e., greater certainty) because subsequent heating event(s) erase t-T information.
+The earlier or older, low-temperature parts of the history will be less and less resolvable with additional reheating, and thus may require constraint boxes to focus the t-T search.
 However, imposing 'uncertain' constraints, or constraints that do not fully capture the geologic record where the model is less sensitive leads to exclusion of (potentially viable) solutions and tightens the 95% credible interval.
-These results suggest that data quantity, quality, and the use - 415 of t-T constraint boxes variably trade-off with one another and the validity or uncertainty of geologic constraints should be carefully considered and tested for natural samples since model results are conditional on these factors.
+These results suggest that data quantity, quality, and the use of t-T constraint boxes variably trade-off with one another and the validity or uncertainty of geologic constraints should be carefully considered and tested for natural samples since model results are conditional on these factors.

-Figure 3e shows the ideal case with the most accurate thermal history recovery (nearly identical to the true history) when two constraint boxes are implemented with three interpreted AFT kinetic populations and three AHe grains
+Figure 3e shows the ideal case with the most accurate thermal history recovery (nearly identical to the true history)